a-b-street/abstreet/book/src/dev/README.md

   `convert_osm`, you need `./import.sh --raw --map`.
 - If you're modifying `map_model` but not the OSM -> RawMap conversion, then you just need `./import.sh --map`.
+- If you're modifying the demand model for Seattle, you can add `--scenario` to regenerate.
 - By default, all maps are regenerated.
 You can also specify a single map:
   `./import.sh --map downtown`.
 - By default, Seattle is assumed as the city.
 You have to specify otherwise: